 National University of Ireland Maynooth’s TOEFL code is 8850

 Candidates take six modules (three in each semester) and write a dissertation of 15,000-20,000 words under the supervision of a designated supervisor.
 The 90 credits for the MA will be made up of 60 credits awarded for taught modules and 30 credits for the dissertation.
-Candidates are required to take the core module PH636, at least one taught module in Philosophy, Politics, and Economics, and either EC690 (dissertation in Economics) or PH699 (dissertation in Philosophy) or SO690 (Thesis in Politics).
+Students are required to take the core module PH636 and either EC690 (dissertation in Economics) or PH699 (dissertation in Philosophy) or SO690 (Thesis in Politics).
+Students are required to take a minimum of 10 credits in taught modules in each of the three subject areas; Philosophy (PH-code modules), Politics (SO-code modules), and Economics (EC-code modules).

 Online application only www.pac.ie/maynoothuniversity